talex-touch/talex-touch/apps/docs/docs/documents/index.md

 ## Cross-Platform Compatibility

-`Polyglot Toolbox` is designed to work seamlessly across multiple platforms, including Windows, macOS, and Linux.
+`Tuff` is designed to work seamlessly across multiple platforms, including Windows, macOS, and Linux.
 Key benefits include:

 - **Consistent Experience**: Enjoy the same interface and features regardless of your operating system
 - **Data Synchronization**: Your settings and data are synchronized across devices, providing a continuous working environment
 - **Platform-Specific Optimizations**: Take advantage of native features and performance optimizations for each platform

-Whether you're working on a Windows PC at the office, a Mac at home, or a Linux machine on the go, `Polyglot Toolbox` ensures a consistent and productive experience.
+Whether you're working on a Windows PC at the office, a Mac at home, or a Linux machine on the go, `Tuff` ensures a consistent and productive experience.